ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 ### Optimistic rollups {#optimistic-rollups}

 Optimistic rollups sit in parallel to the main Ethereum chain on layer 2.
 They can offer improvements in scalability because they don't do any computation by default.
-Instead, after a transaction they propose the new state to mainnet, or "notarise" the transaction.
+Instead, after a transaction they propose the new state to Mainnet, or "notarise" the transaction.

 With Optimistic rollups, transactions are written to the main Ethereum chain as `calldata`, optimising them further by reducing the gas cost.